TheDomcio/WonderfulPolishLanguage/README.md

 ### Agregators (Agregatory)

 - [Wykop](https://www.wykop.pl) - The largest Polish news aggregator.
 The male user in the local dialect is called "Mirek" and the female "Mirabelka".
 You can choose to browse the homepage and also choose the tags you are interested in or create your own.
-You can also add tag data to the blacklist so that these do not appear on your homepage.
+You can also add post tags to the blacklist and then these posts with these blocked tags will not appear.
 The community is very diverse.
 I like the blood donation action under the name "Baryłka Krwi" (Barrel of Blood) and it is under the tag [#barylkakrwi](https://www.wykop.pl/tag/barylkakrwi).
 - [Lurker](https://www.lurker.pl) - The alternative to the above page, has a very cool interface, so it is also worth a look.
 - [Karab.in](https://karab.in) - A page similar to the above.
 It was launched recently, but it has potential, because there are a lot of new things there.